Beauden Barrett

-Beauden John Barrett (born 27 May 1991) is a New Zealand rugby union player.
-He plays as a First five-eighth (fly-half) and fullback for Taranaki in the Mitre 10 Cup, the Blues in Super Rugby and New Zealand's national team, the All Blacks.
-He was a key member of the 2015 Rugby World Cup winning team.
+Beauden John Barrett (born 27 May 1991) is a New Zealand rugby union player who plays as a First five-eighth or Fullback for the Blues and hurricanes in Super Rugby and Taranaki in the Bunnings NPC.

-Barrett won the World Rugby Player of the Year award in 2016 and 2017, was also a nominee for the award in 2018, and is only the second player to win the award in back-to-back years, after former teammate Richie McCaw.
+Barrett won the World Rugby Player of the Year awards in 2016 and 2017, was also a nominee for the award in 2018, and is only the second player to win the award in consecutive years, after former teammate Richie McCaw.
 He also won the overall Sportsperson of the Year Award in the Taranaki Sports Awards in 2013, 2016 and 2019.

-Barrett played at under-20 and Sevens levels for New Zealand before being called into the All Blacks' squad in May 2012, and made his international debut as a replacement in the final test against Ireland in Hamilton, when he kicked nine points, on 23 June 2012.
+Barrett played at under-20 and Sevens levels for New Zealand before being called into the All Blacks squad in May 2012, and made his international debut as a replacement in the final test against Ireland in Hamilton, when he kicked nine points, on 23 June 2012.
 He debuted for Taranaki in 2010, and debuted in Super Rugby with the Hurricanes in 2011.

 Barrett holds the world record for consecutive wins since his first test (19 wins from 19 tests).

 Early life

 Barrett was born in New Plymouth to parents Robyn and Kevin Barrett.
 He grew up on a farm in Pungarehu, a small town in South Taranaki near Ōpunake, with his seven siblings.
 He has four brothers and three sisters, including Kane, a former Blues representative and Taranaki captain and current All Blacks, Scott and Jordie.
 Barrett spent a year in Ireland when he was eight years old.
 He attended St Fiach's National School in Ballinacree, where he and his brother Kane learned how to play Gaelic football.
-He played for the Rahotu and Coastal Rugby clubs throughout his early childhood rugby, whilst he also represented Francis Douglas Memorial College in New Plymouth, alongside All Black teammate Liam Coltman, where he excelled in its first XV.
+He played for the Rahotu and Coastal Rugby clubs throughout his early childhood rugby, while he also represented Francis Douglas Memorial College in New Plymouth, alongside All Black teammate Liam Coltman, where he excelled in its first XV.

 Barrett came to the attention of national selectors at the age of 19, after he was selected in the New Zealand Sevens team for the final two legs of the 2010 IRB Sevens World Series in England and Scotland and debuted for Taranaki in the ITM Cup against Northland.